jpotapova/drabuziu-taisykla/README.md

 [CoffeeScript](http://coffeescript.org/), [Grunt](http://gruntjs.com/),
 [CasperJs](http://casperjs.org/)

-As starting point for the design I used a free website template [Quietude](http://templates.arcsin.se/quietude-website-template/) by Arcsin.
+As a starting point for the design I used a free website template [Quietude](http://templates.arcsin.se/quietude-website-template/) by Arcsin.

 ## Build